 Taken on 9 January 2001 with a 1040 mm focal-length 130 mm refractor.
 The exposure was 40 seconds on Fujichrome 100.
 The moon was in a starry field in Gemini.
 From Oristown, Kells, Co Meath.

 Taken on 1996 September 27 at 03:17 UT with a 480 mm focal-length 70 mm refractor (Pronto).
+This was a little before the end of totality.
 Saturn appears as as over exposed star in the bottom left of the image.
 15 second exposure on Fujichrome 400 slide film.

 Both taken on 1996 April 3/4 with a 210 mm camera lens.
 Fujichrome 100.
-First exposure unrecorded.
+Details of the first exposure, just before totality, unrecorded.
 The second one is 20 seconds at 23.55 UT.
 Both cropped.
 From the Sugar Loaf, Co Wicklow.
 Mist present.